DrAPT/llm/quad_c/session2/workshop2.md

 - EBITDA margin in 2015
 ```

 8b | Modify the prompt to extract Brands, EBITDA and EBITDA margin from 2010 through 2015, inclusive.
+&nbsp;  &nbsp;  &nbsp; &nbsp; Additionally, request a brief memo based on the extracted data.

 8c | Feel free to verify results and experiment with other prompts.